 This restaurant also has vegan and vegetarian options to cover many dietary options.

-If you’re looking to eat some classic Hawaiian-style meals such as Kalua pig and poke, then this grill has exactly what you’re looking for.
+If you’re looking to eat some classic Hawaiian-style meals such as Kalua Pig and poke, then this grill has exactly what you’re looking for and will offer you the best dinner in Kailua.

-Cinnamon’s Restaurant makes some of the best food in Kailua for breakfast/brunch!
+Cinnamon’s in Kailua makes some of the best food in Kailua for breakfast/brunch!
 They are most famous for their guava chiffon pancakes.
 They are seriously amazing and worth a stop just to get these.

 Over Easy Café

-So, if you’re wanting a meal earlier in the day you should definitely stop here!
+So, if you want a meal earlier in the day, you should definitely stop here!
 They also offer vegan and vegetarian options to cover many customer needs.

 Kalapawai Cafe & Deli